devopsgroup-io/catapult/README.md

 ````
 ab -n 1000 -c 100 http://test.devopsgroup.io/
 ````
-Keep bumping up `-n` and `-c` and notate failed requests and requests per second.
+Keep bumping up `-n` and `-c` values and notate failed requests and requests per second.

 ## Disaster Recovery ##

-No one likes when bad things happen - but being able to react immediately is crucial.
-Catapult affords you fast rebuilding and rollbacks.
+Being able to react immediately to disasters is crucial - Catapult affords you fast rebuilding and rollbacks.